-- 1. Two book reports over monographs pertaining to a subject relating to United States history before the Civil War.
-The book reports will be three to five pages, including a thesis and summary of the book, as well as an analysis of the book.
-An MLA works cited page will be included. - 2.
-Two museum reviews of any museums that are visited on the trip THAT RELATE TO THE TIMEFRAME OF THIS COURSE.
-Museum reviews will be three to five pages, and should first give an overview of the museum itself, its history and purpose; and then should give a narrow focus of an exhibit at the museum.
-A critique of the museum should also follow. - 3.
+- 1. Two book reports over monographs pertaining to a subject relating to the timeframe of this course (United States History after 1877) and the location toured in the travel portion of this class.
+The book reports will be three to five pages, including a thesis and summary of the book, as well as an analysis of the book. - 2.
+Two museum reviews of any museums that are visited on this trip that relate to the timeframe of this course.
+Museum reviews will be three to five pages and should first give an overview of the museum itself, its history and purpose, and then should give a narrow focus of an exhibit at the museum.
+A critique of the museum should follow. - 3.
 A journal with entries from each day on the trip.
 The journal serves not only as a valuable souvenir of your trip, but will also act as a reminder of what you observed and visited each day on the trip. - 4.
-Participation Grade.
+Class participation and behavior.